maptv/maptv.github.io/dec/date/index.md

 data-bs-title="March 1"><u>Day 0</u></span> to <span class="tool"
 data-bs-toggle="tooltip" data-bs-title="December 31"><u>Day
-305</u></span>, in the bottom calendar🗓️plot by one day, but does not change the order of any top calendar🗓️plot dates, because
+305</u></span>, in the bottom calendar🗓️plot by one day, but does not change the order of any dates in the top calendar🗓️plot, because
 <span class="tool" data-bs-toggle="tooltip"
 data-bs-title="February 29"><u>Day 365</u></span> is the last day of Dec
 leap years and the <span class="under tool" data-bs-toggle="tooltip"